CarlWebster/Parallels-RAS-V19.3-20.x-21.x-Doc-Script/RAS_Inventory_V4_0_Signed.txt

 	{
 		Write-Warning "
 		`n
-		Unable to retrieve CLient Settings information
+		Unable to retrieve Client Settings information
 		"
 		If($MSWord -or $PDF)
 		{
 			WriteWordLine 0 0 ""
-			WriteWordLine 0 0 "Unable to retrieve CLient Settings information" WriteWordLine 0 0 ""
+			WriteWordLine 0 0 "Unable to retrieve Client Settings information" WriteWordLine 0 0 ""
 		}
 		If($Text)
 		{
 			Line 0 ""
-			Line 0 "Unable to retrieve CLient Settings information" Line 0 ""
+			Line 0 "Unable to retrieve Client Settings information" Line 0 ""
 		}
 		If($HTML)
 		{
 			WriteHTMLLine 0 0 ""
-			WriteHTMLLine 0 0 "Unable to retrieve CLient Settings information" WriteHTMLLine 0 0 ""
+			WriteHTMLLine 0 0 "Unable to retrieve Client Settings information" WriteHTMLLine 0 0 ""
 		}
 	}
 	ElseIf($? -and $null -eq $RASClientSettings)
 	{
 		Write-Host "
-		No CLient Settings information was found
+		No Client Settings information was found
 		" -ForegroundColor White
 		If($MSWord -or $PDF)
 		{
 			WriteWordLine 0 0 ""
-			WriteWordLine 0 0 "No CLient Settings information was found" WriteWordLine 0 0 ""
+			WriteWordLine 0 0 "No Client Settings information was found" WriteWordLine 0 0 ""
 		}
 		If($Text)
 		{
 			Line 0 ""
-			Line 0 "No CLient Settings information was found" Line 0 ""
+			Line 0 "No Client Settings information was found" Line 0 ""
 		}
 		If($HTML)
 		{
 			WriteHTMLLine 0 0 ""
-			WriteHTMLLine 0 0 "No CLient Settings information was found" WriteHTMLLine 0 0 ""
+			WriteHTMLLine 0 0 "No Client Settings information was found" WriteHTMLLine 0 0 ""
 		}
 	}